 This document is intended to provide general information only.
 It is not intended nor can it be relied upon as legal advice.
-As an independent agency mandated to oversee compliance with FOIPOP, MGA and PHIA the Office of the Information and Privacy Commissioner for Nova Scotia cannot approve in advance any proposal from a public body or municipality.
+As an independent agency mandated to oversee compliance with FOIPOP, MGA and PHIA the Office of the Information and Privacy Commissioner for Nova Scotia cannot approve in advance any proposal from a municipality.
 We must maintain our ability to investigate any complaints and to provide recommendations in response to these complaints.
 The contents of this document do not fetter or bind this office with respect to any matter, including any complaint investigation or other matter respecting which the Information and Privacy Commissioner for Nova Scotia will keep an open mind.
-It remains the responsibility of each public body & municipality to ensure that they comply with their responsibilities under the relevant legislation.
+It remains the responsibility of each municipality to ensure that they comply with their responsibilities under the relevant legislation.
 Visit us at: https://oipc.novascotia.ca

 Disclosure Exemption Fact Sheet #3 s.
-16 FOIPOP, s.
-476 MGA - Solicitor-Client Privilege
+16 FOIPOP - Solicitor-Client Privilege